dotfurther/OpenDiscoverSDK/README.md

    - MD5/SHA-1 binary hashes and sophisticated content based hashes for emails and office documents.
 Hashes are useful for de-duplicating copies of same document or email whether saved as .msg, .eml, or .emlx.
    - How to extract items from archives such as 7ZIP, ZIP, RAR, split archives, self-extracting archives, etc.
    - Extract email objects from PST, OST, and MBOX mail stores
-- Indexing Example: illustrates a simple indexing strategy using SDK with Lucene.NET and also how to make indexes better by:
+- Indexing Example - illustrates a simple indexing strategy using SDK with Lucene.NET and also how to make indexes better by:
    - Indexing document format ID as a field.
 Users can limit searches for documents with very specific formats.
    - Indexing document format classification as fields (ex: WordProcessing, Spreadsheet, etc are file format classifications).
 Users can limit searches to all "WordProcessing" or all "Spreadsheet" document classifications, for example.
    - Indexing MD5/SHA-1 binary and content based hashes as fields.
 When searching index, duplicate documents can be indicated and returned as a group.